tildearrow/furnace/doc/8-advanced/command-line.md

 **export (other)**

-- `-zsmout path`: output Zsound Music data for Commander X16.
-  - you must provide a file, otherwise Furnace will quit.

 - `-cmdout path`: output command stream dump to `path`.
   - you must provide a file, otherwise Furnace will quit.